I suppose technically this title is a contradiction, as no animal that is extinct can be dangerous as they are well…. Extinct!

-A prehistoric Shark that was identical to the modern Great White except that it was possibly 60 feet long (over twice the size of a modern Orca) and close to 65 short tons in weight.
+A prehistoric Shark that was possibly 60 feet long (over twice the size of a modern Orca) and close to 65 short tons in weight.

 It just goes to show you there really IS always a bigger fish or mammal out there.
 The Giant Squid is a dangerous carnivore that can reach a length of 33 feet long and if you encountered it in the ocean you’d be pretty scared.

 However this thing is the prey of the Sperm Whale an even bigger carnivore.

 2 million years ago however the ancestors of the Sperm Whale would have been the Megalodon’s bitch.